My five Aha! moments from the IABC World Conference

 I’m back at my desk after attending – and speaking at – the IABC World Conference held in San Francisco a couple of weeks ago.
-If you weren’t able to attend this massive event, here are three round ups (here, here and here) from the IABC.
+If you weren’t able to attend this massive event, here are two round ups (here and here) from the IABC.

 For my post I thought I’d take a little different approach – and list five ideas that really resonated with me over the couple of days.